leaofrigo/jupy4data/README.md

 # jupy4data
-Material used to study for the IBM certification course.
+Material used to study for the IBM certification course